Den3/den3.github.io/content/posts/how-to-host-github-page-with-hugo.md

 * This repo should be public repo unless you are a paid user.
 * This repo has to be named as `<USER_NAME>.github.io`.

-After create the repo, there are two ways to make Github Page work with Hugo
+After create the repo and push your change to the repo, there are two ways to make Github Page work with Hugo

 The first way is to add `publishDir = "docs"` to your `config.toml` file to tell Hugo to generate the frontend manifest to `/docs` folder and update your